frederic-perez/AmE-dictionary/data/dictionary.md

 __deconstruct__ _v_
 __décor__ _n_
 __decorated__ _adj_ :two::hammer: _A decorated veteran._ _He is one of Seattle’s most decorated chefs._
+__decorous__ _adj_ /DECK-er-us/ Decorous means “marked by propriety and good taste; correct.”
+A person or thing that is decorous conforms to an approved or conventional standard.
 __decrease__ _n_ _An abrupt decrease._
 __decreed__ _v_
 __decrepit__ _adj_ :two::hammer:
+__decrepitude__ _n_ The quality or condition of being weakened, worn out, impaired, or broken down by old age, illness, or hard use. _Syn_ dilapidation _Despite his sixty years and snow-white hair, his handshake was firmly hearty, and he showed no signs of decrepitude._
 __decriminalize__ _v_ Make legal. _Syn_ legalize, legitimize
 __decry__ _v_ :nine::m: (decried; decrying) /dih-KRY/ To express strong disapproval of.
 Publicly denounce. _They decried human rights abuses._ _Ms.
 Le Pen decried the family subsidies that immigrants receive just as native-born French people do._ _Democrats were decrying what they called a war on women._ _The editorial decried the shuttering of the movie theater, which has been a local landmark for many years._
 __decussate<sup>1</sup>__ _v_